cowprotocol/widget-examples/cra/README.md

 # CoW Widget - Webpack

-Example on a Webpack web using the Widget.
+Example on a Create React App web using the Widget.

 The widget is initialised in [src/index.js](src/index.js).